Human Resource Development

 Structure

 We have in place the Human Capital Development Department within the Human Resources Division.
 Also, common Group-wide education and training, such as level-specific development for junior employees, top management or other levels and training to foster globally capable human resources, is planned and executed by the Head Office Human Resources Division.
-In addition, the internal companies each plan and execute education and training related to the particular abilities and skills required in their respective areas of business.
+In addition, the business segments each plan and execute education and training related to the particular abilities and skills required in their respective areas of business.

 Human Resource Development Programs